Antoine-Flo/blog/src/content/home.md

 githubCalendar: 'Antoine-Flo'
 ---

 Welcome on my blog where I talk about stuff.
-If you like the stuff I say, or if you don't, there's a comment section where we can exchange stuff so feel free.
+If you like the stuff I say, or if you don't, feel free to reach out.